 Direct Alpha was developed in 2014 in an attempt to address limitations of other PME methodologies.
 In the Direct Alpha approach, the fund’s calls and distributions are converted to their future values as of the evaluation date, using the index as the basis for the calculation.
 An IRR is calculated based on these future values for the calls and distributions and the residual value.
 The residual value isn’t recalculated as it is already at the future value, since it is the value as of the evaluation date.
 The resulting Direct Alpha value is the excess (or negative) return provided by the fund over the stock market index.

 - In this example, each PME method found that the fund outperformed the S&P 500 index for the referenced period.
 The outperformance ranged from 2.4% to 2.7%.

-- The KS PME and the Direct Alpha methodologies don’t involve any “scaling” to the calls, distributions or residual value, and so might be considered more academically pure methodologies.
+- The KS PME and the Direct Alpha methodologies don’t involve any “scaling” to the calls, distributions or residual value, and so provide more direct ways of calculating alpha.

 - The LN PME, PME+ and mPME methodologies do involve scaling of one or more of calls, distributions and/or residual value, and as such are estimates of the comparative performance of the fund to the public market index.

 - One the PME is calculated and a fund has outperformed, the question is then whether this outperformance is sufficient to offset the risk and illiquid nature of the private equity fund.